Amit Shah's final call: Giriraj Singh will fight polls from Begusarai

 मैं चुनाव के लिए उन्हें शुभकामनायें देता हूँ।

-The National Democratic Alliance (NDA) had on Saturday announced the list of candidates and their respective seats to be contested by its three constituents -- the BJP, Chief Minister Nitish Kumar's Janata Dal (United) and Ram Vilas Paswan's LJP.
-As per the announcement, the BJP and the JD(U) will contest 17 seats each and six seats were allotted to the Lok Janshakti Party (LJP).
+NDA had on Saturday announced the list of candidates and their respective seats to be contested by its three constituents -- the BJP, Chief Minister Nitish Kumar's Janata Dal (United) and Ram Vilas Paswan's LJP.
+As per the announcement, the BJP and the JD(U) will contest 17 seats each and six seats were allotted to the LJP.

 Kanhaiya Kumar likens Giriraj Singh to a school kid